SFDigitalServices/webform/docs/css-compilation.md

 ## Introduction
-The Formbuilder uses [Laravel Mix](https://laravel-mix.com/docs/4.0) to preprocess and postprocess CSS from source code(scss).
+The Formbuilder uses [Laravel Mix](https://laravel-mix.com/docs/4.0) to preprocess and postprocess CSS from source code (SCSS).
 Out of the box, Laravel Mix provides most of the functionality to achieve our needs.

 All of these are baked into Formbuilder's build process on CircleCI.
 The instruction below are for local development setup.

 # Install
 All required packages and depdencies have been included in package.json.
-If you find any discrepency, please update this Readme.
+If you find any discrepancies, please update this README.

 Install using npm:

 ```
 $ npm install
 ```

-# Css compilation and PostCSS
+# CSS compilation and PostCSS
 You should see the webpack.mix.js file when you checkout the code here.
 This is your configuration layer on top of webpack.
 Most of your time will be spent here.

 ```js